Monday Night Net

 (in memoriam)

-SPECS conducts a weekly directed net on Monday nights.
-The net has operated continually for over 60 years.
-The purpose of the net is to train and maintain a crew of Amateur Radio Operators who are ready to furnish communication services in a time of need.
-This is done by providing announcements pertaining to amateur radio and emergency preparedness, and providing a common meeting place prior to local nets.
-This, in conjunction with local nets, gives us all the opportunity to test our equipment, practice standard procedures and protocols, and make sure it is ready when needed.
+SPECS conducts directed nets on Monday nights.
+The nets have operated continually for over 60 years.
+The purpose of these nets is to train and maintain a crew of Amateur Radio Operators who are ready to furnish communication services in a time of need.
+This is done by providing announcements pertaining to amateur radio and emergency preparedness, and providing a common meeting place prior to city local nets.
+This, in conjunction with city local nets, gives us all the opportunity to test our equipment, practice standard procedures and protocols, and make sure we are ready when needed.

-Visitors are always welcome to check into the net when called by the Net Control Operator.
-See the net scripts links below.
+Visitors are always welcome to check into any of the nets when called by the Net Control Operator.

-You can sign up with your city for main Net Control Operator when it is your city's turn to perform this function.
-It's a directed net and is scripted, so it's easy and fun (if you know your phonetics!)
+All the nets are directed and scripted, so it's easy and fun (if you know your phonetics!)
 It's a good way to train for the "real thing."

 SPECS Repeaters W6ASH